-Five hundred years before the arrival of Columbus in the New World, Eric the Red is supposed to have guided his ships, square-sailed, decorated with curiously carved figureheads, and manned by hardy Norsemen, to the shores of Vinland (Labrador, or Nova Scotia, or the New England coast), and there planted for a brief period this flag with the strange device of “a raven, with wings extended and open bill, upon a white ground.”
+Five hundred years before the arrival of Columbus in the New World, Eric the Red is supposed to have guided his ships, square-sailed, decorated with curiously carved figureheads, and manned by hardy Norsemen, to the shores of Vinland (Labrador, or Nova Scotia, or the New England coast), and there planted for a brief period this flag with the strange device of “a Raven, with wings extended and open bill, upon a white ground.”

-Brief History of the Raven Flag
+Brief History of the Raven Flag of the Vikings

 The raven flag was flown aboard Viking longships by various Viking chieftains and other Scandinavian rulers during the 9th, 10th and 11th centuries.